 Pens, color pencils, lead pencil (at least one), markers of any and all types.
 It is not necessary to purchase expensive pens and markers.
 There are two types of inexpensive markers that I've used with nice results (see pic to right.)Crayola Super-Tips are excellent all-around markers (non-permanent/non-archival) and should be available at most arts/crafts stores and online.
 (For proof of what is possible, see the bee post-card I colored to your right using Crayola Super-Tips.)
 Faber-Castell, used in the strawberry postcard at right, also makes an excellent value-line or kids marker widely available at stores and online.

 Please note: Blending/shading and overall performance with high-end markers such as Copic and Prismacolor Premier and many other quality alcohol marker brands, (the alcohol marker market has boomed) are superior to cheaper non-permanent markers, but if you don't want to or can't make the investment, try some of the lower-priced markers.
-Sharpie comes to mind, and Bic Markit are good mid-range quality.
-One exception here is to buy a blending marker of some sort.
+Sharpie and Bic Markit are both good mid-range quality markers.
+One exception here is to buy a blending marker of some sort to use with alcohol markers.
+Blending markers are most often available with Prismacolor Premiere, Copic, Spectrum Noir and other high-quality alcohol markers -- even the store brands, so you may have to ask.
+Blending markers have no color; only a clear alcohol-based solution that can help immensely with blending and correcting.
 I plan to offer some instruction on blending with markers, but there's a lot already on YouTube, so check it out.

 Very sharp scissors.
 Precision scissors are important and worth a little extra money.
 Kiddie scissors will not work here.